bankh/GPU_Compute/docker_images/readMe.md

 $ git checkout 1.6 # Read the remark below
 $ git submodule update --init --recursive
 ```
 __Remark:__ Please make sure that you setup the appropriate version of the Pytorch on this step that you plan to install for the Docker container.
 Otherwise, especially for the legacy versions (e.g., Pytorch 1.6), the later steps will utilize more recent libraries and the generated Docker image will have issues.
-Therefore, it is important to use the same version of the Pytorch and changing the version (e.g., `1.6` below) by using the following command:
+Therefore, it is important to use the same version of the Pytorch and changing the version (e.g., `1.6`).

 **2-** Build the PyTorch Docker image: